 You've smoked brisket, ribs, and chicken, but have you ever tried smoking dairy?
 No, not a gallon of milk; I mean a hunk of cheese!
-Delicious and creamy, smoked cheese is the perfect snack or topping to a burger or sandwich.
-Malcom Reed, the pitmaster behind popular YouTube channel, How to BBQ Right created an informative video about how to smoke cheese and we think you'll get a kick out of it too.
+Delicious and creamy, smoked cheese is the perfect snack, burger topping, and secret to delicious pasta dishes.
+It's also the hottest trend on TikTok at the moment.

-Before cold smoking cheese, have the blocks of cheese sit at room temperature for about 30 minutes so the oils come to the surface area.
+- Before working through this cheese recipe for cold smoking cheese, have the blocks of cheese sit at room temperature for about 30 minutes so the oils come to the surface area.
 It'll infuse more smoky flavor this way!